 120 words

 Enhance your knowledge of how organizations work with your Master of Arts in Psychology, Organizational Leadership Specialization from University of the Rockies.
 You will take courses from the fields of lifestyle and career development, organizational consulting, and leading organizational change, to name a few.
 You will also receive additional courses and training in organizational consulting, and leading organizational change.
-This program complements your professional expertise in accounting, finance, operations, or marketing.
+This program complements your professional expertise in operations, human resources, or marketing.
 Combine your experience with insights from psychology to assess performance and development.

 60 words

 Enhance your knowledge of how organizations work with your Master of Arts in Psychology, Organizational Leadership Specialization from University of the Rockies.
 Take the lead in lifestyle and career development, organizational consulting, and leading organizational change.
-This program complements your professional expertise in accounting, finance, operations, or marketing.
+This program complements your professional expertise in operations, human resources, or marketing.
 Combine your experience with insights from psychology to assess performance and development.

 30 words